- Be extremely present.

 Finally, the cloud’s humidity begins to condense.
 The little lamb bursts out crying.
 Tears of joy.
 It weeps and wrings until it dissolves into tears completely.
 You freak out in charmed affection, for it has found peace.

 Moonlight beams down on the valley, and tiny droplets of dew reflect the silvery light.
 Snoozing trees and grasses weave in a wailing wind.
 The wind is versatile enough to probe into rotten trunks and croon along with the cicadas.
-On the river’s surface float perfectly shaped bubbles.
+Perfectly shaped bubbles are floating on the river’s surface.
 The air is fresh, pleasing to the lungs.
 Clearly visible stars lull late travelers to sleep.
 There is no sign of an upcoming storm.
 Welcome to the Adventurer’s Haven.

 [*] Lenticular clouds are stationary clouds that form mostly in the troposphere, however, here in the realms of imagination, this one cloud is moving.